-The goal of the conference is to show that regions play a key role, alongside cities, in facilitating the transformation which is required to successfully implement and achieve the goals in the 2030 Agenda.
+The goal of the Conference is to show that regions play a key role, alongside cities, in facilitating the transformation which is required to successfully implement and achieve the goals in the 2030 Agenda.

-For good governance on the implementation of national sustainability strategies, it is necessary to ensure vertical and horizontal coherence, to dynamize stakeholder engagement and to foster full, collaborative multi-level governance which engages EU, national, regional and local authorities.
+For good governance on the implementation of national sustainability strategies, it is necessary to ensure vertical and horizontal coherence, to drive stakeholder engagement and to foster full, collaborative multi-level governance which engages EU, national, regional and local authorities.

 CC Original photo by Neptuul